codeforeauclaire/vms/README.md

 1. Run app
  1. `cd ~/vms`
  1. `meteor`
-      1. Warning: The meteor dev enviornment is resource hungry.
+      1. Warning: The meteor dev environment is resource hungry.
 The first run will go especially slow (5+ minutes?) on a vms machine.
 After that it's expected to be okay for at least simple changes.
  1. Load http://{vms-ip}:3000 in your browser
  1. Edit a file >> see changes intantly in your browser

 Note: `vmsquickinstall.sh` doesn't insclude a `settings.json` which is required for some app functionality.
 You can however work on some of the UI without worrying about that.

-*For a permanent development enviornment we recommend you read the referenced script above to install locally.
+*For a permanent development environment we recommend you read the referenced script above to install locally.

 ## Setting up other sites vmsquickinstall.sh scripts